petk/php-build-system/docs/cmake.md

 In the world of CMake, the `CMakeLists.txt` files serve as blueprints for configuring and building projects.
-These files define how the project source code should be built into libraries and binaries.
+These files define how the project source code should be built into libraries and executables.

 ```cmake
 # CMakeLists.txt